johnnywoo/beholder/README.md

     from udp 1001;
     tee {
-        # incoming messages are duplicated:
+        # Incoming messages are duplicated:
-        # one is emitted out, one is passed into first subcommand
+        # one is emitted out, one is passed into first subcommand.
         from udp 1002;
-        to file some.log; # receives messages from ports 1001 AND 1002
+        to file some.log; # Receives messages from ports 1001 AND 1002
-        # after last subcommand messages are dropped
+        # After last subcommand messages are dropped
     }
-    to stdout; # this command receives messages only from port 1001
+    to stdout; # This command receives messages only from port 1001

 ### `join` — produces messages from subcommands